Module 3: Intervention performance monitoring

 Results chains should be developed for each intervention in a market systems programme, and should fit within its overall theory of change.
 Specifying a results chain is compulsory for programmes that want to comply with the DCED Standard.

-Guidelines to the DCED Standard for Results Measurement
+DCED Standard for Results Measurement

 While results chains are commonly used in a wide range of development programmes, there are some specific issues to consider when using them in a market systems context.
 These include: